gpapamak/snl/README.md

 `python plot_results_post.py <sim>`    | Posterior histograms and pairwise scatter plots for SNL

 Here, `<sim>` can be any of `gauss`, `mg1`, `lv`, or `hh`.
 The first time you run one of the above it may take a long time, because the code will be calculating lots of intermediate results, such as MCMC samples, MMDs, etc. All intermediate results will be saved in folder `data/results` for future use.
 The second time you run it, the figures should appear immediately.

+## How to install NEURON

+The SNL code has been tested with NEURON on Scientific Linux 7.3.
+The following steps should work:

+1. Install NEURON 7.5 from using the 64 bit .deb (Debian or Ubuntu) or .rpm (Fedora derivatives) precompiled installer from https://neuron.yale.edu/neuron/download/precompiled-installers

+2. Set `PYTHONPATH=/usr/local/nrn/lib/python:$PYTHONPATH`